Where Winds Meet: Weapon Tier List and Best Builds (May 2026)

 • B Tier / niche: Mortal Rope Dart and other style-dependent picks

-This ranking is PvE and account-value first.
-That means I am weighting consistency, upgrade efficiency, and dual-wield usefulness more than pure ceiling.
-If your whole focus is PvP, Strategic Sword moves up sharply, especially when paired with Nameless Spear.
-If your goal is raids, support and tank tools matter far more than raw damage charts.
+This ranking is PvE and account-value first: it weights consistency, upgrade efficiency, and dual-wield usefulness over pure ceiling.
+If your whole focus is PvP, Strategic Sword moves up sharply, especially paired with Nameless Spear.
+If your goal is raids, support and tank tools matter far more than raw damage.
+The game has kept adding weapons and shifting balance through 2026, but the top of the list below is steadier than the middle because those picks solve real combat problems.

 Why dual-wield changes every ranking

-A weapon in Where Winds Meet should not be judged only by how hard it hits when held as your main.
-Because you bring two weapons, the best choices are often the ones that either cover your weakness or keep providing value after a swap.
-That is why healer and support weapons rank so highly in a game where players usually expect DPS to dominate.
+Do not judge a weapon in Where Winds Meet only by how hard it hits as your main.
+You bring two weapons, so the best choices either cover your weakness or keep providing value after a swap.
+That is why healer and support weapons rank so highly in a game where you would expect DPS to dominate.

-The practical rule is simple: if a weapon gives you mobility, sustain, reach, shielding, or pressure that your first weapon lacks, it is worth more than a small damage increase on paper.
-Free-to-play players especially should care about that, because broad usefulness beats narrow peak performance when upgrade materials are limited.
+The rule is simple: if a weapon gives you mobility, sustain, reach, shielding, or pressure your first weapon lacks, it is worth more than a small damage increase.
+That matters most for free-to-play players, because broad usefulness beats narrow peak performance when upgrade materials are limited.

 S-tier weapons worth building first